markjschreiber/mcp/src/aws-healthomics-mcp-server/README.md

 ### Workflow Image Management Tools

 1. **VerifyAHOContainerImages** - Verify that container images are accessible to AWS HealthOmics by checking ECR repository existence and policies
+2. **CheckAHOECRPullThroughCache** - Check which ECR pull through caches can be used by HealthOmics by validating registry policies and repository creation templates
+3. **AnalyzeAHOServiceRoleECRPermissions** - Analyze a service role for required ECR permissions for HealthOmics workflows using container images

 ### Workflow Execution Tools